Qocotzxin/hi-form/README.md

   age: { validators: [(value: number) => value > 18] },
 },
 globalOptions: {
-  validateDirtyOnly: true
+  validateDirtyOnly: true,
+  validators: [HiFormValidators.required()]
 }
 });

-// In this example "validateDirtyOnly" will still be false for "firstName" field, but the validators are gonna be used.

 form.subscribe(console.log);
 ```

+Here "validateDirtyOnly" will still be false for "firstName" field, but true for the rest and the validators are gonna be applied in order, first globals and then field ones.
+Keep in mind error messages will be added to the error messages array in order of execution, so in this case, if all validations fails, the first error message will be the one returned by the `required` validation and then the one from the custom min length validation function.

 ### Subscribing